Hetav01/InterviewPrepper/frontend/README.md

 ## Overview

-A cutting-edge React application built with Vite that delivers an exceptional user experience for ML interview preparation.
+A cutting-edge React application built with Vite that delivers an exceptional user experience for interview preparation.
 Features a sophisticated UI with real-time interactions, smooth animations, and responsive design that works seamlessly across all devices.

 ## Tech Stack

 ### Core Technologies
 - **React 18**: Latest React with hooks and concurrent features
 - **Vite**: Lightning-fast build tool and dev server
-- **TypeScript**: Type-safe development (easily convertible)
 - **React Router**: Client-side routing with lazy loading

 ### UI & Styling